dfki-ric/pytransform3d/README.md

 In addition, pytransform3d offers...

-* the TransformManager which manages complex chains of transformations
+* the TransformManager which manages complex chains of transformations (with export to graph visualization as PNG, additionally requires pydot)
 * the TransformEditor which allows to modify transformations graphically (additionally requires PyQt4)
 * the UrdfTransformManager which is able to load transformations from